 Younger Individuals

-Knee pain is often linked to activity levels.
-Sports, running, or repetitive movements can exceed what the body is prepared for.
-Common issues include:
+In younger individuals, knee pain is commonly related to activity levels.
+Sports participation, running, repetitive loading, or rapid changes in training can exceed what the body is prepared to tolerate.

 • Ligament sprains